Covăsânț: Tourism

-Covăsânt commune is one of the most important access points to the Zărand Mountains' peaks, several touristic trailmarked pathways leading to this territory.
+Covăsânt commune is one of the most important access points to the Zărand Mountains' peaks, several scenic blazed paths leading to this territory.

 Besides, the beautiful landscapes of Zărand Mountains, the commune has a rich touristic fond made by men.
 The "Tornea" castle, the remains of the castle named "Hindec", the ruins and the tower of a fascinating church dated from the 14th century are the most important sights which are worth visiting for every tourist coming to this region.